What is a Wash Sale?

 You can’t sell a stock or mutual fund at a loss and then buy it again it within 30 days just to claim the losses.

 You’ll need to figure the basis for shares sold in a wash sale.
 When you do, add the amount of disallowed loss to the basis of the shares that caused the wash sale.
-These are the new shares you got.
-By doing this, you defer the loss, but it’s not totally disallowed.
+These are the new shares you received.
+By doing this, you defer the loss, but it’s not disallowed for good.
+You’ll get the benefit of the loss when you eventually sell the new shares (unless it’s another wash sale!).

 You also have a wash sale if both of these apply: